microsoft/ExperimentTools/docs/xt/topics/xt_config_file.rst

 Config File Section: Code
 ***************************

-The **code** section defines the set of XT properties that control the creation of code snapshots (collecting and copying the code from the local machine to the storage service as part of the run submission process).
+The **code** section defines the set of XT properties for the creation of code snapshots, which is collecting and copying the code from the local machine to the storage service as part of the run submission process.

 **Code** properties include the following: